cmungall/odk-ai/docs/headless-mode.md

 # Headless Mode

+!!! warning "Proceed with caution!"
+    Using coding tools in headless mode with long running processes can lead to racking up API charges

 ODK-AI can be used in a non-interactive headless mode, which is useful for:

 - Creating ontologies in YOLO mode